arma-events/docs/src/en/communities.md

 Next step is to set the logo of your community.
 The perfect size is 256x256 pixel but if you want to zoom in then you should use an image with higher resolution.
 See [Logo](#logo) for more information about logo modifications.

 Now you choose the base color of the community.
-Parts of your logo that were left blank will be filled with this color.
+Transparent parts of your logo will be filled with this color.
 It is also used in various other places like the community profile page as the background color or as a community color to distinguish members of multiple communities within the slotlist feature.

 The last step is to setup/confirm the handle of your community.
 This is a max.
 32 web-friendly characters long string that is mostly used in URLs.
-Keep it short and easy.
+Keep the handle short and easy.
 Because this string needs to be unique we will tell you if it is already used by another community.

 ![Create Community Workflow](../images/communities/create-community-workflow.png "Create Community Workflow")

 Finally, you will be redirected to the profile page of your community.
 Here you can change everything, add an introduction and manage your community.
 An invitation link is automatically created for you to share with your community members.
-See [Invite Members](#invite-members) for more information about player invitations.
+See [Invite Members](#invite-members) for more information about member invitations.

 > [!IMPORTANT]
 > You need an invitation (link) to join a community.
 There is no other way of joining.